A range of examples of how schools can organise a mathematics scope and sequence and the elements that could be included.

 Each document is a ‘sample’ that schools may adapt to meet the needs of their students and local context.

-The sample scope and sequences have been designed using two connected approaches.
+The sample scope and sequences have been designed using three approaches.
 They provide a range of flexible options and models for whole school organisation of mathematics.
 Each approach builds upon basic requirements and provides additional syllabus information to assist planning and programming.

-- Stage-based with connections highlighted within an across the strands
+- stage-based with connections highlighted within and across the strands

-Each approach contains a full set of sample scope and sequences and blank templates for all stages (Early Stage 1 to Stage 3).
+Each approach contains a full set of sample scope and sequences and blank templates for all stages from Early stage 1 to Stage 3).

 Advice on working mathematically